leangjia/blender_docs/manual/sculpt_paint/sculpting/toolbar.rst

    Rotates vertices within the brush in the direction the cursor is moved.

 :doc:`/sculpt_paint/sculpting/tools/slide_relax`
-   This brush slides the topology of the mesh in the direction of the stroke without changing the geometrical shape of the mesh.
+   Slides the topology of the mesh in the direction of the stroke without changing the geometrical shape of the mesh.

+:doc:`/sculpt_paint/sculpting/tools/boundary`
+   Transforms and deforms the mesh boundaries.

 :doc:`/sculpt_paint/sculpting/tools/cloth`
    Simulates cloth that can be sculpted.